Simplified Berry Chantilly Cake Recipe

 What is Chantilly Cake made of?

-A classic chantilly cake is a basic white cake recipe.
+A classic Chantilly cake begins with a basic 3 layer white cake recipe.
 What takes it to the next level is the frosting.
 The main ingredients for the frosting are whipping cream, cream cheese, mascarpone cheese, and powdered sugar.
-Combined, these ingredients make a frosting with amazing flavor.
+Combined, these ingredients make a frosting with incredible flavor.

 Why This Recipe Works So Well